The Best Camping in Black Hills National Forest

 Many a westbound traveler has gone hands-off-the-wheel straight as they leave the populated Eastern United States to traverse our Great Plains and the relatively, flat, straight roads with far and few between, only to see signs for the Black Hills and — curiosity piqued –venture into what may be the nation’s most enjoyable national forest experience.

-Were it not for the multitude of small communities and privately owned land that populate the interior of the forest itself, this entire region may well have earned national park status, but the mix of state land, main street and national forest (and park!) go together like chili and a bowl, and provide the buffet of options for the most minimalist tent campers to those of us who just want to plug in and chill out.
+Were it not for the multitude of small communities and privately owned land that populates the interior of the forest itself, this entire region may well have earned national park status, but the mix of state land, main street and national forest (and park!) go together like chili and a bowl and provide the buffet of options for the most minimalist tent campers to those of us who just want to plug in and chill out.

 National Forest Campgrounds in Black Hills National Forest

-One would find themselves forgiven at any ultralight backpack convention if they didn’t realize that there was more to the national forest than the woodlands themselves, but we’d be utterly remiss not to mention, first and foremost, that camping in the national forest can certainly happen under the rugged escarpments of these ponderosa pine and spruce laden cliffs are under US Forest Service control.
+One would find themselves forgiven at an ultralight backpack convention if they didn’t realize that there was more to the national forest than the woodlands themselves, but we’d be utterly remiss not to mention, first and foremost, that camping in the national forest can certainly happen under the rugged escarpments of these ponderosa pine and spruce laden cliffs are under US Forest Service control.

 If you’ve come to the forest for absolute serenity, many of these campgrounds will leave you absolutely WiFi–and at certain times of the year, monetarily–free, while others will still eek out a bar or two, such as Bismarck Lake and Oreville Campground for those of us who need to at least pretend like we’re checking our email as the ospreys and falcons that live in the area put on displays of relax-your-days-away and let the wildlife do the working.